Adventure, regret, anger: one Global Times reporter’s epic South China Sea journeyPosted: June 14, 2012

 Because of this, Chinese fishermen try to stick to Chinese-controlled atolls and unoccupied atolls.
 Wang Weimin tells the journalist that in the past they could fish a certain distance from Vietnam-occupied features, but now if they come anywhere near, Vietnam sends boats out to fire warning shots and drive them away.

 Cheng, the reporter, reports feeling intense pride and respect when he sees the PRC flag fluttering on Chigua Reef 赤瓜礁 (aka Johnson South Reef), at the southern end of the Union Banks 九章群礁.
-(The PRC took this feature from the Philippines in the 1988 Spratly skirmish.)
+(The PRC took this feature from Vietnam in the 1988 Spratly skirmish.)

 This reporter observed that Chigua Reef is hemmed in by Vietnamese-occupied features.
 With the naked eye one can see the outlines of [Vietnamese-occupied] Landsdown Reef 琼礁 and Collins Reef 鬼喊礁 [aka Johnson North Reef], and beyond them the vague outline of a shore.
 With a telephoto lens one can see lush vegetation and neatly laid-out buildings.
 That is the fourth-largest Spratly Island, Sin Cowe Island 景宏岛, the site of Vietnam’s second command section.
 Fortunately, off Chigua Reef a corvette from the PLA Navy’s South Sea Fleet was on guard.
 The mighty gunboat makes one feel much safer.